gotslaqks12/Lasvegas/README.md

 ### Future Enhancements

- - As a user I want to,
+ - As a user I want to update model to add more details to help people keep track better.
- - As a user I want to,
+ - As a user I want to update background image to details and edit page to look visibly better and professional.
- - As a user I want to,
+ - As a user I want to add check-in and out date of travel for more convenience for users to use.

  ---